-- direction [= <direction>] - a. ascending indicates that the instrument should sample at the fast rate during ascents. - b. descending indicates that the instrument should sample at the fast rate during descents. - fastperiod [= < period>] has the same meaning as the period value in the sampling command, but applies only when the logger detects that it is moving in the preferred direction.
-This must be shorter than the provided slowperiod parameter. - slowperiod [= < period>] has the same meaning as the period value in the sampling command, but applies only when the logger detects that it is not moving in the preferred direction.
+- direction [= <direction>] - a. ascending indicates that the instrument should sample at the fast rate during ascents. - b. descending indicates that the instrument should sample at the fast rate during descents. - fastperiod [= <period>] has the same meaning as the period value in the sampling command, but applies only when the logger detects that it is moving in the preferred direction.
+This must be shorter than the provided slowperiod parameter. - slowperiod [= <period>] has the same meaning as the period value in the sampling command, but applies only when the logger detects that it is not moving in the preferred direction.
 This must be longer than the provided fastperiod parameter. - fastthreshold [= <dbar>] sets the boundary, based on the previous profile, where the logger should switch to the fast period sampling.
 The minimum precision is 0.1dBar and value should be greater than 0. - slowthreshold [= <dbar>] sets the boundary, based on the current profile, where the logger should switch to the slow period sampling.
-The minimum precision is 0.1dBar and value should be greater than 0. - The directional dependent sampling mode relies on the logger profiles detection scheme (see Profile detection events generation).
+The minimum precision is 0.1dBar and value should be greater than 0. - (i) The directional dependent sampling mode relies on the logger profiles detection scheme (see Profile detection events generation).
 Therefore, it is intended only for vehicles that profile overall pressure changes greater than 3 dbar.

-If the direction is set to ascending and an upgast is detected while sampling at the slow period, the logger will - If the direction is set to ascending and an upcast is detected while sampling at the slow period, the logger will revert to the fast sampling period even if the threshold has not been crossed (and vice versa if the direction is set to descending).
+If the direction is set to ascending and an upcast is detected while sampling at the slow period, the logger will revert to the fast sampling period even if the threshold has not been crossed (and vice versa if the direction is set to descending).
 See the following example.